geoffreylgv/waMarketing/README.md

 ## License
 > [!NOTE]
 > This project is open source and freely available under the GNU GPL V3. <br> Help giving a star to the project and get your hands dirty by contributing to it, having the send feature automatically without clicking on any button.
+Feel free to submit a pull request or start a discussion to share your ideas.